How to Handle Online Refund Requests (Step-by-Step)

 Step 4: Look for a Non-Refund Remedy

-In a lot of cases, you may be able to solve the customer’s problem in a different way that doesn’t involve refunding their money.
-This way you can make the customer happy without losing anything yourself.
+In a lot of cases, you may be able to solve the customer’s problem in a different way that doesn’t involve refunding money.
+This way, you can make the customer happy without losing anything.

 This is especially useful if the customer’s problem is a mistake you made.
-For instance, if they received a damaged product in the mail, you might simply send them a new one.
-If the customer was unhappy with a service you provided, you might offer comped services.
+For example, if they received a damaged product in the mail, you might simply send them a new one.
+If the customer was unhappy with a service you provided, you might offer comped services or a discount code.

 This method technically increases your costs, but it’s better than losing the sale altogether.

-If the customer doesn’t like your proposed solution, it’s tempting to ask them “What can I do to make this right?”
+If the customer doesn’t like your proposed solution, it’s tempting to ask him or her, “What can I do to make this right?”
 This question can be problematic.
 Some customers will offer a reasonable alternative, but others will make outrageous demands you can’t accommodate.